katylouise/address_book/README.md

 # Address Book

-Simple address book application built using Angular.
+Simple address book application built using Angular and tested with Karma and Protractor.
 A user can view, add, edit and delete contacts.

 # Getting Started